-Two days after initially learning about the injustice, as a first step, I gathered with about 300 people to pray and ask God to end the injustice of sex slavery.
+Two days after initially learning about the injustice, as a first step, I gathered with about 300 people at the International House of Prayer to pray and ask God to end the injustice of sex slavery.
 For two hours, we labored in intercession, praying that God would set the captives free and open up doors for authorities to take meaningful action.

 A day and a half later a huge human trafficking bust occurred.
 More than 2,500 suspects were found and investigated in 77 countries.
 News articles indicated that it was the largest bust of its kind in history.
 It was an unprecedented global strike against child trafficking.
 Reports in the newspapers indicated that there was no explanation for this.
 Normally, the identification of perpetrators is like finding a needle in a hay stack.
 It was surprising that anyone had been found at all, let alone 2,700!
 We believed this was God confirming his own zeal over the issue and validating our place in the fight.